ptsefton/chordprobook/README.md

 This implementation will:

-* Look for one directive per line (Except in setlists)
+* Look for one directive per line (Except in setlists, where you can add {transpose: } to the end of a line)
 * Accept leading and trailing space before and after directives.

 I am still undecided about: